flutter-tizen/plugins/packages/permission_handler/README.md

    For detailed usage of the plugin, see https://github.com/Baseflow/flutter-permission-handler#how-to-use.

-## Limitations
+## Notes

-- This plugin is only supported on **Galaxy Watch** devices running **Tizen 5.5** or later.
+This plugin is intended for **Galaxy Watch** devices only.
 On **TV**s, you don't need to request permissions since they are already granted to apps by default.
-- `openAppSettings()` will open the system settings instead of the app settings on Tizen.
-To use it, add the app manager privilege (`http://tizen.org/privilege/appmanager.launch`) in your `tizen-manifest.xml` file.